Part 2: Solutions

 • โœ“How to leverage the Malaysian environment for English acquisition

-At international schools in Malaysia, a certain level of English exposure is guaranteed through school lessons alone.
-However, in practice, there can be a significant difference in the amount of English contact depending on what language is spoken at home, who the child spends time with after school, what videos and books the child is exposed to, and whether English is used outside of school.
+At international schools in Malaysia, classroom instruction alone provides a certain level of English exposure.
+However, in practice, there are significant differences in the amount of English contact depending on: what language is spoken at home, who children spend time with after school, what videos and books they are exposed to, and whether they use English outside of school.

-๐Ÿ’ก Even among children attending the same school, it is not uncommon to see differences in English proficiency after a few years, depending on the English environment at home, after-school activities, reading habits, and the amount of English output.
+๐Ÿ’ก Even among children attending the same school, differences in the home English environment, after-school activities, reading habits, and the amount of English output can lead to noticeable gaps in English proficiency after just a few years.

 1